 Prevention is better than cure

-To prevent damping off, ensure that your crops have plenty of light, adequate air circulation, and not too much moisture.
+To prevent damping off in marijuana seedlings, ensure that your crops have plenty of light, adequate air circulation, and not too much moisture.
 Overwatering and high humidity levels are the biggest cause of pathogen attacks.

 If you happen to find yourself plagued by signs of damping off, isolate the infected plants and treat them with hydrogen peroxide.
 Keeping marijuana crops healthy for an abundant harvest is sometimes difficult.
 Besides damping off from fungus, there are plenty of other plant illnesses.

 Pop on over to our Homegrown Cannabis Co. troubleshooting page to find out how to deal with other threats to your marijuana garden.
 If you found this article helpful, share it with friends to help them on their way to reaping huge yields.

 Also known as Kronic from The Cannabis Kronicles, Derek LaRose is a young ambitious cultivator and a staple educator for indoor cultivation.